Leedeng/LineCounter/README.md

   - TensorFlow-GPU: 1.15.0

-Other versions might also work, but are not tested.
+Other versions might also work but are not tested.

 # Demo

-Donwload the repo and create virtual environment by follow commands
+Download the repo and create the virtual environment by following commands

 ```
 conda create --name LineCounter --file requirements.txt